orfeio/orfeio/stackimg.md

 	MISSING
 	```

 [^term]: You can find the Terminal app inside the Utilities folder found within the Applications folder, or search for "Terminal".
-[^term]: You can find the Terminal app inside the Utilities folder found within the Applications folder, or search for "Terminal".